kapansa/todo-auth-app/README.md

 # Todo Application

 This is a web-based Todo application that allows users to manage their tasks and view the weather forecast for their city.
-The application provides various authentication options, including email/password, Google, and Facebook.
+The application provides various authentication options, including email/password, Google, Facebook and Github.
 Users can create, read, update, and delete their todo items once authenticated.

 ## Features

-- User authentication with multiple options (email/password, Google, Facebook)
+- User authentication with multiple options (email/password, Google, Facebook, Github)
 - Create, read, update, and delete todo items
 - View weather forecast for the user's city